ray-project/ray/doc/source/data/transforming-data.rst

 .. tip::

-    This is the fastest option for shuffle, and is purely metadata operation.
-This option does not shuffle the actual rows inside files, so the randomness would be poor if each file has many rows.
+    This is the fastest option for shuffle, and is a purely metadata operation.
+This option doesn't shuffle the actual rows inside files, so the randomness might be poor if each file has many rows.

 Local shuffle when iterating over batches